 9. Become informed about the special education process including IEPs (Individualized Education Plan).
 Attend workshops and parent trainings on IEP planning.
 Go to your child’s IEP with your own specific goals tailored to your child’s unique needs.
 The Parent Information Center is also available to aid you with this process.
 (Visit www.picofdel.org.)

 10. Consider applying for Supplemental Security Income.
 Under the age of 18, eligibility is based on the child’s parent’s income.
 Over the age of 18, eligibility is based on the income of the individual who has the disability.

-11. Another program you may want to look into is Medicaid’s Children’s Community Alternative Disability program; click here for advice to smooth the application process.
+11. Another program you may want to look into is Medicaid’s Children’s Community Alternative Disability program.
 To learn more about the standard income-based Medicaid program, visit the Division of Medicaid and Medical Assistance.

 12. Access respite care.
 For school aged children who attend the DAP, use services and information about respite provided by the DAP.If your child does not attend the DAP, you may have respite available through DDDS.
 Contact the DDDS Respite Coordinator at (302) 933-3100.
 An additional resource is the Easter Seals Lifespan Respite Program.
 Applications can be found online at www.delrespite.org or by calling 302-221-2087 (Erin Warren) and requesting a hard copy.
 For adults you will need to contact your DDDS coordinator 2-4 weeks before requested date.

 13. Begin estate-planning and personal futures planning.
 Explore a special needs trust.
 Consider your child’s special needs in appointing a guardian.
 Keep your will and trust up to date.
 Make preliminary goals for supported employment, socialization, and supported independent living.

 14. Encourage your child to learn self-advocacy skills by creating decision-making and problem-solving opportunities.
 Plan recreational and socialization opportunities to develop social interaction skills